biocypher/biochatter-paper/manuscript.md

 Thirdly, we aim to prevent leakage of the benchmark data into the training data of the models, which is a known issue in the general purpose benchmarks, also called memorisation or contamination [@doi:10.48550/arXiv.2310.18018].
 To achieve this goal, we implemented an encrypted pipeline that contains the benchmark datasets and is only accessible to the workflow that executes the benchmark (see Methods).

+Current results confirm the prevailing opinion of OpenAI's leading role in LLM performance (Table @tab:benchmark).
+Since the benchmark datasets were created to specifically cover functions relevant in BioChatter's application domain, the benchmark results are primarily a measure for the LLMs' usefulness in our applications.
+However, they generally reflect the results from general-purpose benchmarks (refs).
+OpenAI's GPT models (gpt-3.5-turbo and gpt-4) lead by some margin, and Meta's LLaMA2 is in second position.
+LLaMA2 in its 70B (70 billion parameters) version shows better performance than the smaller (7B and 13B) variants, but not for all quantisations (reductions in model size due to the reduction of bits representing each parameter).
+The 2- and 3-bit quantisations of the 70B model show worse performance than the 7B model; the 4-bit quantised 70B model performs best among all open-source models, roughly doubling the performance of the 3-bit 70B model.
+The Mixtral 8x7B model (46.7 billion parameters), a generally well-performing current open-source model, shows worse performance than all LLaMA2 models in our benchmark.
+We will update the benchmark ([https://biochatter.org/benchmark/](https://biochatter.org/benchmark/)) as new models, benchmark datasets, and BioChatter functionalities are released.

 **Table**

 ### Knowledge Graphs